coders4climatestrike/website/index.md

 ## Travel

-If you travel by air, you can offset your carbon.
+If you have to travel by air, you can offset your carbon.
 We have compiled a list of [carbon offsetting companies](https://github.com/coders4climatestrike/awesome-carbon-offset), if you used one and you are happy with their work, feel free to tell us or simply send a PR to the [Awesome carbon offseting](https://github.com/coders4climatestrike/awesome-carbon-offset).

 ## Education